devopsguytm/nodejs-tekton/README.md

 kubectl apply -f ci-cd-pipeline/tekton-triggers/tekton-dashboard.yaml -n tekton-pipelines
 ```

-2. Create a new ServiceAccount, Role and, RoleBinding.
-In Kubernetes, this new ServiceAccount will be used for running the EventListener and starting the PipelineRun via the TriggerTemplate.
+2. Create a new `ServiceAccount`, `Role` and `RoleBinding`.
+In Kubernetes, this new ServiceAccount will be used for running the `EventListener` and starting the `PipelineRun` via the `TriggerTemplate`.
 The actual pipeline will still run as the ServiceAccount defined in it.

 ```
 kubectl apply  -f ci-cd-pipeline/tekton-triggers/webhook-service-account.yaml  -n env-ci